sendbird/sendbird-javascript-samples/web-basic-sample/README.md

 ```

 3. Build the sample
-When the modification is complete, you'll need to bundle the file using the `webpack`.
+When the modification is complete, you'll need to bundle the file using `webpack`.
 The bundled files are created in the `dist` folder.
 Please check `webpack.config.js` for settings.

 ```bash